 You can have the above conations contained with your humidifier.
 However, your efforts can be hampered if your humidifier’s functionality is inhibited in any way.
-Mold is one cause reason for impaired functionality of humidifiers.
+Mold is one cause reason for the impaired functionality of humidifiers.

 You can prevent mold by employing various measures.
 Precisely, I would like to discuss what you can put in your humidifier to prevent mold.

 Additives which will prevent mold from forming in your humidifier